 Most notably, telemedicine doesn’t discriminate: there are also qualified telepsychiatrists, waiting to help patients at their convenience.
 And telepsychiatry boasts an impressive level of success.
 In fact, fewer patients cancel appointments with telepsychiatrists (3.5% vs. 4.8%).
 Telehealth patients are also significantly less likely to neglect attending mental health appointments (4.2% compared to 7.8%).
 Telepsychiatry patients are also more likely to follow-up and book future appointments than their peers meeting with mental health professionals in person.

 Telemedicine is changing lives — and saving them, too.
 Telemedicine helps address a critical shortage of doctors.
-It lowers costs, and it showing an unprecedented amount of success among mental health patients in particular.
+It lowers costs, and it is showing an unprecedented amount of success among mental health patients in particular.
+Test drive the Wcounsel telemental health solution for 30 days.